within and beyond all things,

 Perhaps not surprisingly, I feel very connected to this tree.
 Also, the prayer I pray beside it is one which has long been a favorite of mine.
 I shared part of it at The Wild Reed back in 2009.
 Later in a 2013 post, I shared it in its entirety for the first time.

 You might be wondering where this prayer comes from?
 The short answer is that it's a version of the "Our Father" which, in large part, is Neil Douglas-Klotz's translation of the Aramaic words of Jesus.
 I say "in large part" because I have adapted it somewhat.
 Douglas-Klotz's version can be found in his book Prayers of the Cosmos: Reflections on the Original Meaning of Jesus' Words.
 It can also be found online, here.

-Much of the beauty of this experience of prayer is due to the tree by which I pray and its location.
+Much of the beauty of this experience of prayer is due to the tree by which I pray, along with this tree's location.
 It really can feel like I’m in the woods.
 Yet it’s woodland located in the heart of the city: a paradox, of sorts – a world within a world.

-To get to this particular oak tree one must go off the paved pathways.
-There is a track, but no doubt for many it’s a hidden, unknown path.
+To get to the oak tree by which I regularly pray, one must go off the paved pathways.
+There is a track, but no doubt for many, it’s a hidden, unknown one.
 And yet it’s one that leads to the “Tree of Life.”
 All of this brings to mind the Beloved and Antlered One, “seeker of the forest’s hidden paths,” a powerful and beautiful way of acknowledging all the different, unorthodox ways that one can seek and find the Sacred.